Mahbaneh/MISPEL/README.md

 For the first three steps, we used the instruction prepared in the [RAVEL repositoty](https://github.com/Jfortin1/RAVEL).
 For running Step 4 for your data, you can use our code by setting "--normalizing" parameter to "True".

 # Running:
 For running the code you need to have the JHU brain template used in [RAVEL repositoty](https://github.com/Jfortin1/RAVEL).
 We put this templete in the [Data](https://github.com/Mahbaneh/MISPEL/tree/main/Data) folder.
 Please note that these parameters are the parameters we used for training our model.
-We have two typos in our paper: (1) reporting learning rate as 0.001 which should be 0.01, and (2) reporting values for lambda1 and lambda2 interchangably, the correst initializations are lambda1 = 0.3 and lambda2 = 1.0.
+We have one typo in our paper, we reported values for lambda1 and lambda2 interchangably, the correst initializations are lambda1 = 0.3 and lambda2 = 1.0.

 ```
 python3 main.py --data_dir "Data" --mask_adr 'Data/JHU_MNI_SS_T1_Brain_Mask.nii' \
 --output_dir 'Data/Output' --downsample False --normalizing False \
 --upsampling False  --Swap_axis True \
---latent_dim 6 --batch_size 4 --learning_rate 0.01 \
+--latent_dim 6 --batch_size 4 --learning_rate 0.001 \
 --T1 100 --T2 100  --scanner_names "ge,philips,trio,prisma"\
 --lambda1 0.3 --lambda2 1.0 --lambda3 1.0 --lambda4 4.0
 ```